tnptommy/tnp-mednet-lab/README.md

 1. Design a realistic enterprise healthcare network.
 2. Build a multi-site MPLS L3VPN architecture.
 3. Separate customer and provider routing using VRF and MP-BGP.
-4. Implement reliable data centre gateways using HSRP.
+4. Implement resilient data centre gateways using HSRP.
 5. Improve security through firewall placement and VLAN segmentation.
 6. Deploy monitoring using Wazuh and Splunk.
+7. Simulate security detection scenarios from an isolated attacker VLAN.
-7. Document the project using both technical and business analysis artefacts.
+8. Document the project using technical and business analysis artefacts.
-8. Create a professional GitHub portfolio project for networking, infrastructure, cloud, and cybersecurity roles.
+9. Create a professional GitHub portfolio project for networking, infrastructure, cloud, and cybersecurity roles.

 ---